 Don’t Be Afraid Of Bad Reviews

 As your business begins to grow Google reviews, it’s inevitable that you will begin to receive more negative reviews.
 Some businesses choose to quarantine bed reviews, diverting anything that isn’t 100 percent positive.
 However, this is another way to do your business a disservice and shows a lack of credibility.
 Negative reviews are a part of the process, and you can show how well you respond to complaints by calmly answering each one with an offer to either help with the problem or to put them in touch with the department that can help.
-Having absolutely no negatives at all looks fake, but responding with a sincere wish to help will show that you care about each customer’s experience.
+Having absolutely no negatives at all looks fake, but responding to negative reviews with a sincere response helps show that you care about each customer’s experience.